 The Bellagio Conservatory & Botanical Garden was the one that I was looking forward to the most.
-Each season the Conservatory puts on impressive floral displays, and Christmas is no exception.
+Each season the Conservatory puts on impressive horticultural displays, and Christmas is no exception.
 I would say out of all the holiday displays we saw, this one was by far the most elaborate with its giant horse and carriage.
-It was also one of the most crowded, and I would recommend getting there early in the morning or later at night, since midday was a little overwhelming.
+It was also one of the most crowded, and I would recommend getting there early in the morning or later at night since the midday crowd was a little overwhelming.

 Transport yourself to Christmas time in ancient Rome, where you can wander around the Forum Shops and see the hotel decked out for the holidays.
-The decorations are spread out throughout the property, and the multiple storied mall area in the front was my favorite with the lit-up columns amid Greek statues.
+The decorations are spread out throughout the property, and the multi-level Augustus Tower was my favorite with the lit-up columns amid Greek statues.

 The LINQ Promenade

 Under the glow of the High Roller, the promenade is a great place to shop and experience holiday cheer at the Winter PARQ.
 This entertainment district is transformed into a Winter Wonderland, where you can get into the spirit with holiday shows at the Fountain Stage (every hour), decorations, music, and snow.

-Other Christmas In Las Vegas Activities
+Other Las Vegas Holiday Activities

 - Mystic Falls Winter Wonderland – witness the holiday transformation of the beloved indoor park at Sam’s Town, where you will see snow-covered trees and get to peek into Santa’s workshop.
 There is also an impressive nine-minute laser show that is accompanied by classic Christmas carols.

-Weather During Christmas In Las Vegas
+Weather In Las Vegas In December

-As mentioned above, I was surprised how cold it was during our visit.
+As mentioned above, I was surprised by how cold it was during our visit.
 It was low 50s during the day, but factor in the wind chill and it felt much colder.
-During the nighttime it can easily get into the 40s or even the 30s.
+During the nighttime, it can easily get into the 40s or even the 30s.
 Make sure to bring a warm jacket, since you will be going inside and outside on The Strip.
-A warm hat and gloves is not a bad idea either.
+A warm hat and gloves are not a bad idea either.
 Also, warm, and comfortable shoes are a must since you will most likely be walking a lot (we walked 20,000 steps the first day!).

 What Is Open On Christmas Day in Vegas?

-All the hotels are open, as well as their restaurants, buffets, bars and casinos.
+All the hotels are open, as well as their restaurants, buffets, bars, and casinos.
 Christmas in Las Vegas draws major crowds, so it’s not for the crowd-adverse.
 If you are planning to eat at restaurants, especially popular ones, make sure to make reservations beforehand.
 Hotel buffets usually increase their prices, since they feature a special Christmas dinner and usually have long-than-usual lines.

-How To Get Around Las Vegas
+Getting Around Las Vegas

 We got around this trip using a mix of Uber/Lyft from the airport (a quick ride to The Strip), and Las Vegas Monorail to and from our hotel.
 Rideshare options are plentiful, and there are designated areas in each hotel.
 It was my first time taking the Monorail, and if you’re staying near a stop it’s a more inexpensive option since you can buy daily passes.

 Where To Stay In Las Vegas

-This hotel on the strip boasts high-tech rooms and plenty to do onsite, including several restaurants/cafes, spa, casino, and pool area.
+This hotel on the strip boasts high-tech rooms and plenty to do onsite, including several restaurants/cafes, a spa, casino, and pool area.
 This is a great resort to choose if you want a lot of options onsite and not have to worry about schlepping around the Strip.

 If you want to go all out, this is the hotel to book on the strip.
 This iconic property with the Fountains of Bellagio show out front is where you want to stay if you want to treat yourself to a classic Vegas trip, especially if you are celebrating a special occasion.
-On site there are top-notch restaurants, Cirque du Soleil performance, and pool and cabanas.
+On-site there are top-notch restaurants, Cirque du Soleil performance, and pool and cabanas.